eugenetangkj/CS3203_3_Frontend/README.md

 ```

 ### End-to-End UI Tests
-The UI tests test end-to-end user flows which involve the frontend interacting with the backend.
+The UI tests, implemented using Playwright, test end-to-end user flows which involve the frontend interacting with the backend.
 UI tests are found in the [`tests`](/tests/) folder.

 To run the UI tests, follow these steps.